 Quizzes are a simple and effective marketing tool for both generating leads and engaging your existing customers.
-They’re so effective because they’re easy and fun for leads to fill out and offer a reward in the form of results and cost you very little in the way of resources or time.
+They’re so effective because they’re easy and fun to fill out, offer a reward (in the form of results), and cost you very little in the way of resources or time.

 Asides from being a cheap method of engaging prospective customers, they also offer a way of gaining insight on prospects to allow for lead segmentation in future campaigns.

 Quizzes are so successful as lead generation tools because they offer personalized results and naturally encourage sharing.
 But, let’s dig into why these factors mean that quizzes generate leads and how that’d good for you.

 Quizzes capitalize on a lead’s desire to discover or confirm something about themselves, which is to say they appeal to a curiosity in your audience.

 The quiz format naturally encourages leads to share their results, which increases exposure for your quiz and generates more leads.